-GQFX was founded with a purpose of specializing in the forex and CFD brokerage with access to all banks’ and liquidity-providers’ execution and very narrow pricing.
-We continue to provide the lowest cost to any forex and CFD trading as we continue to work out hard to make better our system for our traders.
+GQFX was founded with a purpose of specializing in the forex brokerage with access to all banks’ and liquidity-providers’ execution and very narrow pricing.
+We continue to provide the lowest cost to any forex trading as we continue to work out hard to make better our system for our traders.
 Further we also place much focus on a low existing potential, above quality execution with leverages that is flexible in nature and most importantly a trusted trading system framework.

 History of Forex

 FX or FOREX stands for 'Foreign Exchange', referring to trade one currency to another currency.

 Currency has been used among a society or a same cultural area.
 According to some history books, the ancient concept of money or currency was started from Mesopotamia circa 3000 BC.
 Also some societies in the Americas, Asia, Africa and south Pacific used cowry shell and stone as money.
 This was the dynamic change in human history to use money instead of barter exchanges.
 Furthermore, the Lydians were said to be the first people to use gold and silver coins.